bo0ts/mango/doc/source/cpp/extending-mangopy.rst

 "import" statement.

-Most of the work in this section is basic to creating any Python extension, and developers may find it enlightning or useful to read the "Extending and Embedding" portion of the Python documentation.
+Most of the work in this section is basic to creating any Python extension, and developers may find it enlightening or useful to read the "Extending and Embedding" portion of the Python documentation.
 This is not, however, required - the code presented here is intended as a skeletal Mango extension that builds "out of the